fspv/tabby.nvim/README.md

 ```

 ### TODO

-[ ] Test minimal config with nix and docker
+* Test minimal config with nix and docker
-[ ] Fix a few bugs with the completion accept and cover all of the by unittests
+* Fix a few bugs with the completion accept and cover all of the by unittests
-[ ] Revisit virtual text logic.
+* Revisit virtual text logic.
 It is known to be incorrect in some cases
-[ ] Record a screencast showcasing capabilities
-[ ] Implement checkhealth
+* Implement checkhealth